Afrrcyn/compYear2/dansSwe/Testing.md

 - Dummy - A dummy is passed around but never used
 - Fake - A fake generally works as expected, but has some shortcut unsuitable for full production
 - Stub - A stub provides a canned answer to a particular invocation
-- Mock - A mock has pre-programmed expectations of how it will be called, and what will happen internally when it is called
+- Mock - A mock has pre-programmed expectations of how it will be called, and what will happen internally when it is called.
+They return different results in different contexts

 So how can we use a Mock to Stub a method?
 We use the `@Mock` for the entity and `@MockBean` for the class that contains the functions we care about.
 And then we do: